- To provide a safe yet stimulating and challenging environment for students, offering them the opportunity to succeed

 Co-curricular, Enrichment, Extension and Support

-- Weekly twilight support sessions led by PE teachers, allow students to come along out of lesson time and get help/support with specific areas of the course.
+- Weekly twilight support sessions led by PE teachers allow students to come along out of lesson time and get help or support with specific areas of the course

-- Attending a revision conference in London prior to the exam helps to consolidate much information.
+- Attending a revision conference/webinar in London prior to the exam helps to consolidate much information

-Each year we have a number of students going on to further study Sport related degrees at University; including Motor Engineering, Sports Therapy and Sport and Exercise Science.
+Each year we have a number of students going on to study sport-related degrees at university including: Motor Engineering, Sports Therapy and Sport and Exercise Science.